aleon1220/multi-cloud-WebApp-Attendance/README.md

 The application is a proof of concept for Service orientation and Service interoperability in the cloud

-> ## Security Warning
+> Security Warning
 GitHub found 2 vulnerabilities on aleon1220/multi-cloud-WebApp-Attendance's default branch (2 moderate).
 To find out more, visit:
 [This project security report](https://github.com/aleon1220/multi-cloud-WebApp-Attendance/security)

 ## Attendance WebApp Architecture (re-architected)

-since this is a 2018 project a lot of things need to change
+2018 project with a lot of things to change

 * Simplification of used services
 * Streamline app to use 100% rest and deprecate SOAP and WSDL